-The Group has elected not to recognise right-of-use assets and lease liabilities for property rental costs that do not meet the definition of leases under IFRS 16.
-The Group recognises these costs as an expense on a straight-line basis.
+The Group has elected not to recognise right-of-use assets and lease liabilities for leases of low-value items and short-term leases.
+The Group recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.